20 Apr Chiang Mai – Heart and Soul of Northern Thailand

 When you have three full days in Chiang Mai as we did, and you know that you have so many possibilities to do during this time, it might be a bit tough to decide on what you will focus on.
 Take your time, explore all the options, and ask lots of questions before you buy an excursion.
 We found it very helpful talking with a receptionist in De Naga hotel who have explained to us exactly what we can expect from each excursion.
 Anyway, here is an overview of our easygoing and relaxing stay in Chiang Mai.

 Walk and cycle around Chiang Mai

-We also enjoyed in strolls through night markets which are not to be missed and are perfect for those who love food & shopping.
+We also enjoyed strolls through night markets which are not to be missed and are perfect for those who love food & shopping.

 Cooking class in De Naga Hotel

-One day we decided to take a cooking class within De Naga hotel, and pick up some practical skills of Thai dishes.
-The day before we received a list of meals where we could decide what we would like to prepare, and on the day of our cooking class, a lovely chef Toi has taken us to the local market where she introduced us with different ingredients typical for Thailand.
+One day we decided to take a cooking class within De Naga hotel and pick up some practical skills of Thai dishes.
+The day before we received a list of meals where we could decide what we would like to prepare, and on the day of our cooking class, a lovely chef Toi has taken us to the local market where she introduced us to different ingredients typical for Thailand.